greim/hoxy/readme.markdown

 Request-phase rules (2) and response-phase rules (4) are written by you, and can change any aspect of a request or response, in a way that's undetectable by either client or server.
 This includes (but isn't limited to) method, url, hostname, port, status, headers, cookies, params, and even the content body.

 Furthermore, a rule will fire only when certain conditions are met.
-For example,  *if* the url ends with ".min.js", *then* beautify the content of the response body.
+For example,  *if* the url ends with ".min.js", *then* run js-beautify against the content of the response body.
 Or, *if* the hostname equals "www.example.com", *then* change it to "www-stage.example.com".
 Just as any aspect of a request or response can be altered, any aspect of a request or response can be used in a conditional.

 Finally, while hoxy has a broad set of out-of-the-box capabilities, it also has a plugin API allowing developers to extend it in arbitrary ways.
 Plugins are written in JavaScript and invoked using the same conditional logic described above.